Schedule Service

 Trane is always pushing the envelope with its technology.
 They use special features like their Climatuff™ compressors and SpineFin™ coils to make their units more energy-efficient and better at controlling humidity.
 What does that mean for you?
 It means your home will feel more comfortable, with less of that sticky, humid air that’s so common in Texas.
 Better humidity control also contributes to healthier indoor air.
 Many modern Trane systems are also compatible with smart thermostats, giving you precise control over your home’s climate from anywhere.

-Key Features to Compare Between Models
+How to Compare Different Trane Models

 When you’re looking at different Trane models, it’s easy to focus on the price tag.
 But the features inside the unit are what truly shape your day-to-day comfort and your monthly energy bills.
 Thinking about how you live in your home will help you decide which features are must-haves.
 From energy efficiency to how the system sounds when it kicks on, these details make a big difference in your long-term satisfaction with your new air conditioner.